-I started with an initiative against police brutality, with a campaign for providing head/body cams for police officers,when the technology was barely known, and certainly not popular.
-Making society aware of our efforts, word spread quickly as police brutality ran rampant and unarmed citizens died everyday in police shootings.
-With victories like exposing, investigating and assisting prosecution of an off duty police officer, spouting off about his authority, that beat up a convenience store clerk for doing her job and requesting ID when he tried to buy cigarettes.
+I started with an initiative against police brutality with a campaign for providing head/body cams for police officers when the technology was barely known, and certainly not popular.
+Police brutality ran rampant and unarmed citizens died everyday in police shootings.
+One of our victories exposed and assisted in the prosecution of a police officer that while off duty beat up a convenience store clerk for doing her job and requesting ID when he tried to buy cigarettes.
 We further gained success in having the department investigated for their role in trying to cover up their officers abuse of power.
 Word spread quickly about our services.

-I have been fighting abuse all my life with my most notable victory of compiling a legal team and suing the State of New Jersey Department of Corrections on behalf of well over 800 prisoners that had been beaten and abused for 30 days in a concentration camp setting, in 1997.
-This was a 13 year long battle that resulted in the NJ DOC having to pay out millions and change their policies in prisoner treatment and holding abusive officers accountable.
+I have been fighting abuse all my life with my most notable victory of compiling a legal team and suing the State of New Jersey Department of Corrections on behalf of over 800 prisoners that had been beaten and abused by guards for 30 days in a concentration camp setting, in 1997.
+This was a 13 year long battle that resulted in the NJ DOC having to pay out millions and change their policies and statutes regarding prisoner treatment and holding abusive officers accountable.